Aryetis/Obenkyobo/Readme.md

 Here's what available currently
 - Hiragana/Katakana to Romanji MCQ
 - Romanji to Hiragana/Katakana MCQ
+- Vocabulary sheet system (create your owns)
 - Editable MCQ Hiragana/Katakana entry pool to learn at your own pace
 - Weighted random / "learning state" for each Hiragana/Katakana to keep MCQ more entertaining (of course, progress is stored in between each session)
 - Multiple fonts and font settings
 - Screen options (Luminosity/Tint) support
+- Physical buttons support
+- Wifi support

 What's planned / Roadmap (in order of priority):
 (For incoming weeks/months)
-- Wifi support
-- Sleep/WakeUp support
+- Proper Sleep/WakeUp support (for now it only turns off the light)
 - Hiragana/Katakana to Romanji Keyboard exercices
 - Overall UI improvement
 - Proper "Obenkyobo cover.png"